☛ Please take note of our full disclaimer: https://askcarolynandloren.com/disclaimer/

 ● This emotion is displayed in a physical way, through movement of the body, including raising and moving hands, jumping, dancing, swaying, and other types of movement.
 This movement can also be precipitated by the music leader (or other group leader) who guides the congregation into using particular movements as a group, such as jumping in sync, clapping on cue, raising their hands together, or swaying together.

 ● As this hypnotic music is playing, the leader then gives commands, such as “let the spirit in,” or “open up,” or “surrender.”
 They also use repetitive words or phrases, such as “yes, yes, yes,” or “holy, holy, holy.”
 Additionally, they lead the congregation into repeating these same “mantras” or “power words.”
-Often these commands or suggestions are in the lyrics of the song and not necessarily spoken verbally, but it’s not uncommon for both to occur.
+Often these commands or suggestions are in the lyrics of the song and are sung, not necessarily spoken.
+But it’s not uncommon for both to occur.

 ● The congregation is led through visualization: often through the lyrics of the music, but also usually augmented by spoken commands from the leader, the group will be given mental images that they will begin to visualize in their head, such as a “heavenly place,” an “attribute of God” to focus on, angels, or other such things.
 These visualizations can sometimes be aided by literal visuals, such as: videos, pictures, ribbons, banners, and teams of dancers.

 ● People will then begin having spiritual experiences to one degree or another.
 For many, it is merely strong emotion.
 For others, they will see visions, either with their physical eyes or with their spiritual eyes.
 Sometimes they will experience a part of them being transported to a heavenly place in the astral realms, and this can be related to having a vision with their “spiritual eyes.”
 Some will also get what they often consider to be “revelation,” as they receive spiritual messages.
 These are just some examples; the experiences vary widely.